The Abridged version:

 - Lettuce is optional but adds heft to the plate.

-This is Cooking In Season, a biweekly series from local recipe developer Zoe B. Soderstrom that usually uses seasonal produce available at Sacramento-area farmers markets.
-This edition makes use of Thanksgiving leftovers rather than asking cooks to buy more food.
+This is Cooking In Season, a biweekly series from local recipe developer Zoe B. Soderstrom using seasonal produce available at Sacramento-area farmers markets.

 SATSUMA AND FENNEL SALAD WITH BROWN BUTTER VINAIGRETTE